LabibZabaneh/Events-Management-Application/README.md

 3. Run the application using Docker Compose: `docker-compose up -d`
 4. Access the event-microservice at: [http://localhost:8080](http://localhost:8080) (must manually run the microservice)
 5. Access the registration-microservice at: [http://localhost:8081](http://localhost:8081) (must manually run the microservice)
+6. Access the analytics-microservice at: [http://localhost:8082](http://localhost:8082) (must manually run the microservice)

 ## Acknowledgments

-- The event-microservice and registration-microservice are currently implemented; however, other microservices are yet to be built.
+- The event-microservice, registration-microservice and analytics-microservice are currently implemented; however, other microservices are yet to be built.
 - There is no user interface yet; the development of the frontend will start after the full completion of the backend.